schibsted/spid-tech-docs/resources/articles/troubleshooting.md

 ## Empty objects

-In some cases, empty JSON objects (e.g. objects with no properties) returned from the API will be represented as and empty array.
+In some cases, empty JSON objects (e.g. objects with no properties) returned from the API will be represented as an empty array.
 To illustrate, let's say an endpoint returns this:

 ```js